azat-co/practicalnode/chapter10/chapter10.md

 Locking Dependencies
 ========

-Using `^` or `*` or leaving the version field in package.json blank will lead to higher versions of dependencies down the road when after some time you or someone else (or automated CI/CD server) will execute `npm install`.

-Not-locking versions is a common convention for npm modules (as discussed in chapter 12), i.e., they don’t lock the versions of *their* dependencies.
-So, as you might guess, this may lead to trouble because when dependency (or a dependency of a dependency) gets a breaking change it's us developers who got caught skinny dipping.

-Consider this scenario: We use Express.js that depends on, say, Pug of the latest version (*).
+Consider this scenario: we use Express.js that depends on, say, Pug of the latest version (*).
 Everything works until, unknown to us, Pug is updated with breaking changes.
 Express.js now uses Pug that breaks our code.
 No bueno.

-One solution is to commit `node_modules`!
-And don't send me hate mail (I autodelete it anyway).
-We committed `node_modules` to Git at DocuSign and it worked fine.
-Look how good the new DocuSign web app is.
+Not-locking versions is a common convention for npm modules (as discussed in Chapter 12), i.e., they don’t lock the versions of *their* dependencies.
+So, as you might guess, this may lead to a trouble because when a dependency (or a dependency of a dependency) gets a breaking change, our apps won't work.

+Using `^` or `*` or leaving the version field in `package.json` blank will lead to higher versions of dependencies down the road when, after some time, you or someone else (or automated CI/CD server) executes `npm install`.

+One solution is to commit `node_modules`.
 Why do this?
 Because, even if we lock dependency A in our `package.json`, most likely this module A has a wild card `*` or version range in its `package.json`.
 Therefore, our app might be exposed to unpleasant surprises when an update to the A module dependency breaks our system.

+And don't send me hate mail (I delete it anyway).
+We committed `node_modules` to Git at DocuSign and it worked fine.
+We slept well at night knowing that if npm goes down, which happened frequently, we can re-deploy at any moment.
+(And look how good and beautiful the new DocuSign web app is now: <http://bit.ly/2j2rWEF>.)

-Comitting module to your version control system (Git, SVN) is still a good choice because 5, 10 or 15 years down the road, when your production application is still in use, npm may not be around.
-It's just a startup and still not profitable.
-Or npm registry may become corrupted, it's just CoughDB after all.
-Or the library maintainers can decide to remove the library that you rely on from their repository. [left pad unpublish broke half the web](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos).
+Committing modules to your version control system (Git, SVN) is still a good choice because 5, 10, or 15 years down the road, when your production application is still in use, npm may not be around.
+It's just a startup and is still not profitable.
+Or npm registry may become corrupted—it's just CoughDB after all.
+Or the library maintainers can decide to remove the library that you rely on from their repository. ([`left-pad` unpublish broke half the web](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos)).
 Or the version you use might be removed.
-Or someone may put some malicious code into a dependency your are using or the Internet in your area might be down.
-Or the npm v 16 will be incompatible with your code (very likely since last few npm releases were making drastic changes and breaking a lot of good projects such as Create React Native App which is still incompatible with npm v5 after many months since the npm 5 release).
-Or the aliens might cut down the wire and your `npm i` won't reach npmjs.org.
-Having your own repository and not depending on npm is a better choice (consider Nexus or Artifactory as well).
+Or someone may put some malicious code into a dependency you're using, or the Internet in your area might be down.
+Or npm version 16 will be incompatible with your code (very likely, since last few npm releases made drastic changes and broke a lot of good projects, such as Create React Native App which is still incompatible with npm v5 many months after the npm 5 release).
+Or the aliens might cut the wire, and your `npm i` won't reach npmjs.org.
+Having your own repository and not depending on npm is a better choice.
+Consider private repositories with Nexus or Artifactory as well.

-There's a significant drawback in committing modules.
-It is that binaries often need to be rebuilt on different targets (e.g., macOS vs. Linux).
+There's a significant drawback in committing modules: binaries often need to be rebuilt on different targets (e.g., macOS vs. Linux).
 So, by skipping `$ npm install` and not checking binaries, development operations engineers have to use `$ npm rebuild` on targets.
-Of course the size of module can blow up your Git repo drastically.
+Of course, the size of the module can blow up your Git repo drastically.

 The same problem might be (somewhat better) mitigated by using `$ npm shrinkwrap` ([official docs](https://www.npmjs.org/doc/cli/npm-shrinkwrap.html)).
 This command creates `npm-shrinkwrap.json`, which has *every* subdependency listed/locked at the current version.
 Now, magically, `$ npm install` skips `package.json` and uses `npm-shrinkwrap.json` instead!

 When running Shrinkwrap, be careful to have all the project dependencies installed and to have only them installed (run `$ npm install` and `$ npm prune` to be sure).
 For more information about Shrinkwrap and locking versions with `node_modules`, see the article by core Node.js contributors: “[Managing Node.js Dependencies with Shrinkwrap](http://blog.nodejs.org/2012/02/27/managing-node-js-dependencies-with-shrinkwrap/).”

-In version of npm 5, a new file created automatically.
+In version of npm 5, a new file is created automatically.
 It's called `package-lock.json`.
 It has all the dependencies with their exact versions saved.
-No chance for a screw up.
+No chance for a screwup.
 The `package-lock.json` file could look like this:

 ```json
 {